edgedb/easy-edgedb/README.md

 >Jonathan Harker has just arrived at Castle Dracula after a ride in the carriage through the mountains.
 The ride was terrible: there was snow, strange blue fires and wolves everywhere.
 It was night when he arrived, and he meets and talks with Count Dracula.
 Dracula leaves before the sun rises though, because vampires are hurt by sunlight.
 Jonathan doesn't know that he's a vampire yet.

 This is a good time to create a `Vampire` type.
-We can extend it from `abstract type Person` because that type only has `name` and `places_visited`, which are good to have for `Vampire` too.
+We can extend it from `abstract type Person` because that type only has `name` and `places_visited`, which are good for `Vampire` too.
 But vampires are different from humans because they can live forever.
 Let's add `age` to `Person` so that all the other types can use it too.
 Now `Person' looks like this:

 ```
 abstract type Person {